LinusBorg/vue-simple-portal/package/README.md

 |------|-------|------|
 |String|no     |'DIV' |

-When the content of `<poral>` is appended to the target element, it's actually wrapped in a small, transparent component (for technical reasons).
+When the content of `<portal>` is appended to the target element, it's actually wrapped in a small, transparent component (for technical reasons).
 Like all (*non-functional*) components in Vue, it requires a single root element.

 The `tag` prop can be used to define what that element should be.